Expression Interrupted

 Acquittal

 The 11th and final hearing of the case took place on 17 July 2019.
 Fincancı was in attendance to make here defense statement, accompanied by her lawyer.
 Her co-defendants Nesin and Önderoğlu were not in attendance.
-After hearing the final defense statements, the court delivered its verdict, acquitting Fincancı, Önderoğlu and Nesin of all charges.
+After hearing the final defense statements, the court delivered its judgment, acquitting Fincancı, Önderoğlu and Nesin of all charges.

 Acquittal reversed